This post covers Restaurant Week, which runs for nearly four weeks between July 24 to August 20, 2023. (Reservations open July 6).

 Below you can find details as well as tips to help you secure a reservation at a 5-star restaurant.

-Restaurant Week is a twice-yearly event when more than 300 of New York City's best restaurants offer a prix-fixe menu at a very low price, relative to their regular prices.
+Restaurant Week is a twice-yearly event when more than 300 of New York City's best restaurants offer a prix-fixe menu at a low price, relative to their regular prices.

-These prices are a steal!
 If you dined at some of these restaurants at other times of the year, your entree alone might cost you as much as what you will pay for your entire meal during Restaurant Week.